 (Trump, Donald, R-N.Y., U.S. president; Twitter post; 4/3/2018.)

-Never mind that Rasmussen has consistently, artificially favored Trump, and no other poll has him near 50 percent.
+Never mind that Rasmussen consistently, artificially has favored Trump, and no other poll has him near 50%.
 And never mind that Obama was being hammered at this point in his presidency with negative GOP propaganda about his Affordable Care Act — which, by the way, is currently overwhelmingly popular.

-Most kids in America by now have also sneered “Amateur” upon hearing a new Trump-assigned nickname.
+Most kids in America by now also have sneered, “Total amateur,” upon hearing the new Trump-assigned nickname.
 The nickname thing has been utterly embarrassing for our country.
 Adults know it.
 Children know it.
-Now Donald — always trying to outdo himself, and usually succeeding — has bestowed an adolescent put-down nickname on a former president.
+Now Donald — always trying to outdo himself and usually succeeding — has bestowed an adolescent put-down nickname on a former president.
 Donald loves his firsts.
 But this one?
 In the past, Trump at least has tried to base his choice of debasing sobriquet on a known lie about the target of his ire, e.g., “Crooked Hillary” or “Puppet [Doug] Jones” or “Goofy Elizabeth Warren.”
 But “Cheatin’ Obama”?
-This has no meaning, no relation to any non-existent lie about Obama ever cheating at anything.
+This has no meaning, no relation to any existing lie about Obama ever cheating at anything.